 - Has a maximum water depth of 16.5 metres.
 This enables calls by the largest vessels in the Baltic Sea.

 - Has efficient connections to both road and railway.

 - Will, when the port is completed, cover 44 hectares.

 - Will be able to handle around 500,000 containers and a flow of 200,000 rolling goods vehicles annually.

-- Container operations will be run by Hutchison Ports, one of the world's largest terminal operators.
+- Container operations is run by Hutchison Ports, one of the world's largest terminal operators.

 - The construction started September 16, 2016.